How to Store Coffee Beans for Maximum Freshness

 1. Minimize Oxygen Exposure

 Oxygen is one of the biggest enemies of fresh coffee beans.
-Every time beans are exposed to air, they lose flavor.
+Every time beans are exposed to air, they lose flavour.
 Here are some tips to reduce oxygen exposure:

-• Airtight Containers: Store beans in airtight jars or containers to limit oxygen contact.
-Keeping them in the original packaging can sometimes be the best bet, pending on packinging.
-Vacuum- sealed containers are can be expensive, and not always the best bet.
+Airtight Containers: store beans in airtight jars or containers to limit oxygen contact.
+Keeping them in the original packaging can sometimes be the best bet, depending on packaging.
+Vacuum-sealed containers can be expensive, and not always the best bet

-• Portion Control: For maximum freshness, consider dividing your beans into smaller, daily portions in separate airtight containers.
+Portion Control: for maximum freshness, you could consider dividing your beans into smaller, daily portions in separate airtight containers.
 Only open what you need for the day.
-But no-ones got time for that.
+But no-ones got time for that

-• Avoid Frequent Opening: Each time you open a container, oxygen enters.
-As daily portioning isn’t practical, opt for a container/Bag that seals tightly, thats why or bags are ziplocked
+Avoid Frequent Opening: each time you open a container, oxygen enters.
+As daily portioning isn’t practical, opt for a container or bag that seals tightly, thats why our coffee bags are zip-locked

 2. Protect Beans from Sunlight

-Sunlight, particularly UV rays, can degrade coffee beans and heat them up, speeding up flavor loss.
+Sunlight, particularly UV rays, can degrade coffee beans and heat them up, speeding up flavour loss.
 Follow these steps:

 Note: Displaying coffee bags on your counter might look nice for guests, but it’s not worth sacrificing flavour.